cloudera/hue/docs/docs-site/content/user/querying/_index.md

 ![Notebook mode](https://cdn.gethue.com/uploads/2015/10/notebook-october.png)

 Any configured language of the Editor will be available as a dialect.
-Each snippet has a code editor, wih autocomplete, syntax highlighting and other feature like shortcut links to HDFS paths and Hive tables.
+Each snippet has a code editor, with autocomplete, syntax highlighting and other feature like shortcut links to HDFS paths and Hive tables.

 ![Notebook Screen](https://cdn.gethue.com/uploads/2015/08/notebook.png)